 The PhD in Comparative Literature with a Special Program in the Study of Oral Tradition and Literature

-An ability to work in literatures in at least three languages.
-Normally this will be demonstrated by coursework in which at least some of the primary readings are in the language.
-In certain circumstances (for example, if one of the languages is the student’s native language) the DGS may waive the requirement that competence in a language be demonstrated by coursework.
-If English is used as one of the languages, the other two languages should show some breadth; that is, they may not be closely allied, either linguistically or by academic convention (e.g., Spanish and Portuguese, Urdu and Hindi, classical and modern Chinese, or Greek and Latin).
-The judgment regarding what can legitimately count for the set of three languages will be at the discretion of the DGS.
+An ability to work in literatures in at least three languages is required.
+Normally this is demonstrated by coursework in which at least some of the primary readings are in the language.
+In certain circumstances the DGS may waive the requirement that competence in a language be demonstrated by coursework and instead permit the student to substitute a translation exam.
+If English is used as one of the languages, the other two languages should show some breadth; that is, they cannot be closely allied, either linguistically or by academic convention (e.g., Spanish and Portuguese, Urdu and Hindi, classical and modern Chinese, or Greek and Latin).
+The judgment regarding what may legitimately count for the set of three languages is at the discretion of the DGS.

-Four courses, one of which should be the Comparative Literature Proseminar and two of which must be Comparative Literature seminars at the 200 level.
-The remaining course requirements will be met by either seminars in Comparative Literature or 100¬level Literature courses (which normally count for graduate credit in Comparative Literature).
+1. Four courses in Comparative Literature, one of which must be the Comparative Literature Proseminar and two of which must be other Comparative Literature seminars at the 200 level.
+The remaining course requirements are met by either 200-level seminars in Comparative Literature or 100-level Comparative Literature courses, which normally count for graduate credit in the department.

 2. Successful completion of a Second-Year Paper of 25-30 pages (7,500-9,000) on a comparative topic.
 Students doing a secondary field in Comparative Literature do not need to submit the Second-Year Paper by beginning of the G3 year, but they are encouraged to submit this paper as soon thereafter as possible.